Gehyra kimberleyi: Etymology

 The specific name, kimberleyi, refers to the Kimberley region of Western Australia.

+Description

+G. kimberleyi usually has a snout-to vent length (SVL) of about 6 cm.
+It has 7–9 upper labials, and it has long narrow postmental scales.
+The expanded portion of the fourth toe has 6–9 subdigital lamellae, which are divided.

 Geographic range

 G. kimberleyi is found in the northwestern part of the state of Western Australia.

 Habitat

 The preferred habitat of G. kimberleyi is termite nests (termitaria).